mysociety/popit.poplus.org/docs/api.md

         "other_names": []
       }
     }

+Alternatively you can add an `apikey` property to the JSON body and provide your API key there.

+    $ curl --header 'Content-Type: application/json' --data '{"apikey": "2a0abbefe6aefb67ba5302a12570c2af2a7f4433", "name": "Widgets Inc"}' http://walkthrough.popit.mysociety.org/api/v0.1/organizations

 Congratulations!
 You've now created a new Organization record using the API.
 You can access this record at the `url` property of the record.